The Decentralized Web

 Congratulations!
 You've installed IPFS, added your first file, and learned how to retrieve it.
 This is just the beginning.
 IPFS has a rich set of features and a growing ecosystem.
 Explore further, add more complex data, and experiment with building on this exciting technology.

-Now that you have a basic grasp of using IPFS, you might be interested in a deeper comparison: IPFS vs. HTTP: A New Paradigm for Data or look towards The Future and Challenges of IPFS.
+Now that you have a basic grasp of using IPFS, you might be interested in exploring more advanced topics or diving into specific use cases.